 Sometimes practicing language skills can get to be routine and boring for students.
 Adding something unusual into the mix - like a wordless book - can make practice of these skills more exciting!

 - Practicing Identifying Parts of Speech: Have students "read" a wordless book and come up with nouns, verbs, adjectives, adverbs, prepositional phrases, etc. based on the pictures or plot.
 They could use post it notes to mark certain parts of speech or certain pages.
+If your students need review, this low prep Parts of Speech Resource will help.

 - Review Capitalization and Punctuation Rules: Have students write sentences or paragraphs based on a picture in the book or the plot, making sure to use correct grammar.